jonathan-slark/opengl_triangle/README.md

 When built without -DNDEBUG, the program enables OpenGL debug output for easier development and troubleshooting.

+## Postmortem

+I initially attempted to create an OpenGL context using Win32, but the process quickly became frustrating.
+The challenges—such as having to create a dummy context before the real one due to limited documentation—led me to switch to GLFW.
+With GLFW handling the low-level OS intricacies, the setup became much simpler and naturally cross-platform.

+I chose to reuse SPIR-V shaders, following the approach from the vulkan-triangle project.
+Keep in mind that this requires an OpenGL 4.6 capable GPU, which is an important consideration.

+Compared to vulkan-triangle, opengl-triangle not only has significantly fewer lines of code but also abstracts much of the hardware complexity.
+This makes it a more accessible option if you don't need the full power and granularity of Vulkan.

 ## Credits

 - Based on [Learn OpenGL](https://learnopengl.com/Getting-started/Hello-Triangle) by Joey de Vries